linzhangUCA/4421tpl-robot_setup/README.md

       2. Let the robot initiated at the state: $$(X_0 = 0, Y_0 = 0, \theta_0 = 0, v_0 = 0.5, \omega_0 = \pi/3)$$
       3. Keep the linear and angular velocity the same and let them last for 1.2 seconds.
       4. Use the same frequency as the `/homer/real_velocity` topic use to estimate the robot's pose.
-   - Please estimate the robot's final pose with the key procedures/equations for the calculation.
+   - Please estimate the robot's final pose with the key procedures/equations.

 ### 5. (5%) Demonstrate remote control and drive the robot along the designated path.
 Remotely control your robot to travel along the path as required in the final project in Robotics 1.